neitamplam72628/neitarep/README.md

-Soccer fandom encompasses a wide range of traditions and rituals, from singing chants and waving banners to performing elaborate pre-match rituals.
+Sir Bobby Charlton, a Manchester United and England legend, survived the Munich air disaster in 1958 and went on to win the World Cup in 1966.